Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 - **Send to Newsman** - On by default.
 When on, this widget's submitted value is included as a subscriber property.
 The property key is the widget's **ID** (set in the **Settings** section, control labelled **ID**); we recommend setting a stable, snake_case ID like `phone`, `company`, or `birthdate`.

 - **Use as Newsman email** - Off by default.
 Mark exactly one input or textarea with this option to indicate which one holds the subscriber's email address.
 The Checkbox widget does not expose this option (a checkbox cannot be the email field).

+- **Use as Newsman firstname** / **Use as Newsman lastname** / **Use as Newsman phone** - Off by default.
+Optional.
+Mark at most one input per attribute to send its value through Newsman's dedicated firstname / lastname / phone channels instead of as a generic property.
+Not exposed on the Checkbox widget.

 > The widget **ID** in Atomic Forms is the same field used for the HTML `name` attribute when the form is submitted.
 The two must match for the integration to find the value, which is why we use the ID directly.